Mark-gx/AzureTemplates/README.md

 ## What are we bulding?
 We are building the foundations of a HUB and SPOKE network.
 Hub and spoke networks greatly increase modularity of your environment by grouping together shared services such as NVA's (Firewall/Router), Domain Controllers, Storage Endpoints and ofcourse the option to centrally house VPN Gateways.

-Adding new Workloads in new VNets (Spokes) simply mean you have to deploy a route to point local/east-west traffic to the NVA Lan Nic, after that you can manage the network traffic via your firewall.
-This increases security and managebility.

 I will add a "visio" drawing at a later date to visualize this.